opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/managing_fragments.rst

 Background Information
 ----------------------

 Data can be uploaded to OBS using multipart uploads.
-Fragments are generated, if a multipart upload fails because of the following reasons (included but not limited to):
+There will be fragments generated, if a multipart upload fails because of the following causes (included but not limited to):

 -  The network is in poor conditions, and the connection to the OBS server is interrupted frequently.
 -  The upload task is manually suspended.